 How ACZ885 works

-Sickle cell anemia is an inherited disorder of red blood cells.
+Sickle cell disease is an inherited disorder of red blood cells.
 These disc-shaped cells contain a protein called hemoglobin to which oxygen binds.
 Red blood cells travel through blood vessels to deliver oxygen to organs and tissues throughout the body.

 Mutations in the HBB gene, which provides the instructions to make hemoglobin, causes an abnormal hemoglobin to be produced.
 This alters the shape of the affected red blood cells, making them adopt a sickle-like shape instead of a disc shape.
 These abnormal cells struggle to move through blood vessels and can become trapped, restricting blood flow, reducing oxygen supply, and triggering inflammation.
 Inflammation can cause heat, swelling, and pain at the affected site.
-In patients with sickle cell anemia, inflammation can be one cause of chronic pain and sudden debilitating pain crises.
+In patients with sickle cell disease, inflammation can be one cause of chronic pain and sudden debilitating pain crises.

 ACZ885 acts as an anti-inflammatory.
 It is an antibody, or a protein specially designed to interact with a specific target.
 ACZ885 binds to and inhibits the action of a protein called interleukin-1 beta (IL-1β), which normally works to trigger inflammation.
-Through this mechanism, ACZ885 should reduce inflammation in sickle cell anemia and potentially reduce the pain experienced by patients.
+Through this mechanism, ACZ885 should reduce inflammation in sickle cell disease and potentially reduce the pain experienced by patients.

 ACZ885 in clinical trials